 Training Materials

-Conning will provide robust training materials for use by End Users and update these materials periodically as needed.
+Conning will provide robust training materials for use by Model Users and update these materials periodically as needed.

 User Support

-Conning will provide full support to End Users of the NAIC Economic Scenario Files who have licensed the Software.

-Conning will provide help desk support to End Users of the NAIC Economic Scenario Files who have not licensed the software.
-This will include phone support as well as e-mail at naicscenarios@conning.com to allow the NAIC, state regulators and other End Users to submit questions.
+Conning will provide help desk support to Model Users of the NAIC Economic Scenario Files who have not licensed the software.
+This will include phone support as well as e-mail at naicscenarios@conning.com to allow the NAIC, state regulators and other Model Users to submit questions.

 Field Testing

 Conning will provide necessary support for field testing of the NAIC Economic Scenario Files under regulatory reserving and capital frameworks.
+Additional field testing could be necessary if a large change is made to the GOES (e.g. five-year recalibration) or if significant changes are made to an NAIC reserve or capital framework.

 Additional Information to be Provided Annually